jed709/jed709.github.io/index.md

 Cool plot, right?
 It contains a lot of information.
 The point is your median posterior estimate.
 The thick line surrounding the point is the 50% HDI, and the thin line is the 95% HDI.
 On top of the interval, we get a visualization of the entire posterior distribution of the estimate.
 These contrasts might not be the most interesting to visualize, but it's a simple proof-of-concept that you can build off.

-Now that we understand the basics of fitting models with `brms` and working with the posteriors they generate, let's go through a more complex - but more practical - example, using the same dataset.
+Now that we understand the basics of fitting models with `brms` and working with the posteriors they generate, let's finally go through a more complex - but more practical - example, using the same dataset.

 ---
 Part IV: A Practical Example